julienrf/play-jsmessages/README.md

 }
 ```

-The above code creates a Play! action that returns a JavaScript fragment containing the localized messages of the application for the client language and defining a global function `window.Messages`.
+The above code creates a Play action that returns a JavaScript fragment containing the localized messages of the application for the client language and defining a global function `window.Messages`.
 This function returns a localized message given its key and its arguments:

 ```javascript
 console.log(Messages('greeting', 'Julien')); // will print e.g. "Hello, Julien!" or "Bonjour Julien!"